wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-dotnet-backend-use-existing-sql-database.md

     }

 As a next step, you can now build out the client app to access the service.
-For more information, see [Add Mobile Services to an existing app](/documentation/articles/mobile-services-dotnet-backend-windows-universal-dotnet-get-started-data#update-the-app-to-use-the-mobile-service).